-Fund Balance - Generally, fund balance represents the difference between current assets and current liabilities/deferred inflows.
+Fund Balance - Generally, fund balance represents the difference between the current assets/deferred outflows and current liabilities/deferred inflows.
 The Town reserves those portions of fund balance that are legally segregated for a specific future use or which do not represent available, spendable resources and therefore, are not available for appropriation or expenditure.
 Unassigned fund balance indicates that portion of fund balance that is available for appropriation in future periods.